 Gold CSCS Card - Supervisor

-The Gold CSCS Supervisor Card is for experienced professionals that work in a supervisory role and have been awarded a construction-related supervisory SVQ or NVQ level 3 or 4.
+The Gold CSCS Supervisor Card is for experienced professionals who work in a supervisory role and have been awarded a construction-related supervisory SVQ or NVQ level 3 or 4.

 Black CSCS Card - Senior Manager

-The CSCS Black card is for those who hold senior management positions.
-To be eligible, the applicant must have passed the CITB Managers and Professionals (MAP) Health, Safety and Environment Test and achieved NVQ/SVQ levels 5, 6 or 7 in a relevant construction management level qualification.
-Alternatively, you may hold a pre-existing NVQ level 4 in construction management.
+The CSCS Black card is considered the highest level of CSCS card, and is for those who hold senior management positions.
+To be eligible, the applicant must have passed the CITB Managers and Professionals (MAP) Health, Safety and Environment Test and achieved NVQ/SVQ levels 5, 6 or 7 in a relevant construction management level qualification, or an SCQ at SCQF Level 10 or 11 in a construction management/technical related qualification.

 White CSCS Card - Professionally Qualified Person

 These White CSCS cards are on offer to those who don’t necessarily hold a construction qualification, but still need to visit a construction site, such as architects and surveyors.
-To apply, you will need to complete a CITB HS&E test.
+To apply, you must be a member of a CSCS-approved professional body, and must pass the CITB Managers and Professionals Health, Safety and Environment Test, or the alternative CIC Health and Safety Test.

 White CSCS Card - Academically Qualified Person